chad-lancour/phantomjs-rb/README.md

 ## Configuring the path to phantomjs

-If you are using phantomjs in a non-typical installation path or are including the binary inside your application, you can configure phantomjs.rb to use a custom path.
+If you are using phantomjs in a non-typical installation path or are including the binary inside your application, you can configure phantomjs-rb to use a custom path.

 If you are using casperjs, it requires phantomjs be on the path and named phantomjs.